nextcloud/cookbook/translationfiles/README.md

 To notify the developer of the changes, you need to open a pull request.
 To do so, git already outputs during the `git push` command execution an URL to help crating suh a pull request.
 Open the link in a browser and fill in the fields (sort of comments).
+Make sure you are using `base: develop` of `mrzapp/nextcloud-cookbook` repository in the dropdown list.
 The developer will either merge the chenages into the main development branch or come back to you with further questions.

 ## Steps to generate the necessary files in order to test the translation